In addition to the scheduled public courses, we offer standard and customised technical training to meet our customers' needs.

 The most significant threats to pipeline operations are loss of integrity and flow interruptions.
 The threats can arise from inadequate materials properties, corrosion, adverse flow regimes and hydrate, wax or scale blockages.

-DNV offers two one-day courses; a technology overview course focussing on the essential elements involved in riser and umbilical design and a analysis course with special attention to global analysis.
+DNV GL offers two courses; a technology overview course focusing on the essential elements involved in riser and umbilical design and a analysis course with special attention to global analysis.

 Ship and port security provides a range of courses to help clients meet the requirements of the ISPS Code and be prepared for situations which might arise.

 The DNV GL subsea courses give you insight based on the Recommended Practices covering aspects of subsea technology from the concept stage to operation.
 Courses are of interest for professionals, as well as new and experienced engineers, as courses range from basic generic introduction to specialist subject level.